 - Botox injections to promote muscle relaxation

 When seeking a diagnosis for radiating leg pain, remain open to the possibility of a source of pain other than a herniated disc or other problem in the lower back.
 PS pain is usually successfully managed through non-surgical back treatment options.
 In rare instances, the piriformis muscle may be cut to provide relief.

-If you’re considering back surgery to alleviate your pain, don’t hesitate to contact Dr. Hyun Bae and his team at The Spine Institute.
+When considering spinal treatment or spine surgery, Beverly Hills to alleviate your pain, don’t hesitate to contact Dr. Hyun Bae and his team at The Spine Institute.
 We specialize in fusion and non-fusion procedures and can diagnose the cause of your pain and determine an effective solution.
 Give us a call today at 310-828-7757 to learn more.